cytomining/DeepProfiler-handbook/DeepProfiler-Handbook/docs/07-train.md

 # 7. Training models with DeepProfiler

-## **7.1 Export single-cells**
+## **7.1 Export single cells**

 Imagine you already have a dataset of full images and you would like to train a model.
-Models are trained with single-cell crops, so the single-cells of the dataset should be exported separately.
+Models are trained with single-cell crops, so the single cells of the dataset should be exported separately.
 If the dataset consists of 16-bit TIFF images, it is **strongly** recommended to [pre-process the dataset](https://cytomining.github.io/DeepProfiler-handbook/docs/03-images.html#dataset-compression-and-illumination-correction) first.

 The single-cell export tool requires single cells to be identified and segmented ahead of time (see Section 3).
-Then, this tool will generate an image for each existing single cell in the locations file with the channels concatenated in horizontal order (see example image below).
+Then, this tool will generate an image for each existing single-cell in the locations file with the channels concatenated in horizontal order (see example image below).
 The basic command for export is as follows:

 ```